 Both Greyhounds and Italian Greyhounds are known for their friendly and affectionate personalities.
 Greyhounds are generally calm and laid-back and make excellent companion dogs.
 They are known for their intelligence and trainability.

 Italian Greyhounds, on the other hand, are livelier and more playful.
-They are energetic and need plenty of exercise and mental stimulation to keep them happy and healthy.
-Known for their intelligence and trainability, they are also very adaptable and can thrive in various living situations.
+They are energetic and need plenty of exercise and mental stimulation to stay happy and healthy.
+Known for their intelligence and trainability, they are adaptable and can thrive in various living situations.

 Greyhounds are adaptable and can thrive in various living situations, from small apartments to large homes with a yard.